raspberrypilearning/cyoa-web/en/step_4.md

 --- task ---
 Now that you have set up rules for all the tags you've used in your website, you can start adding the declarations that will create your styling.

 Go back over your [previous projects](https://learning-admin.raspberrypi.org/en/projects/edit-the-web) to remind yourself of some of the declarations used in CSS rules.
+(You could also copy a previous CSS file you have created and change it to suit your new site!)

 You can find a full list of CSS colours [here](https://www.w3schools.com/cssref/css_colors.asp) to help make it funky!